-Q. What was the deadline to enroll in health insurance coverage for 2016?
+Q. What is the deadline to enroll in health insurance coverage for 2017?

-A. In every state, the deadline to enroll in individual health insurance through the exchange was January 31.
-This is also true for plans purchased outside the exchange, with the exception of Nevada (in Nevada, off-exchange plans—with no subsidies—can be purchased year-round, but the carriers can impose a three month waiting period before coverage takes effect).
+The open enrollment window applies in the exchanges, and it also applies to plans purchased outside the exchange—with the exception of Nevada (in Nevada, off-exchange plans—with no subsidies—can be purchased year-round, but the carriers can impose a three month waiting period before coverage takes effect).

 During the first two open enrollment periods, Healthcare.gov and most of the state-run exchanges extended the final deadline for enrollment.
-This time around, Healthcare.gov did not extend enrollment, other than to help people complete enrollments that were begun by midnight on January 31.
+But for 2016 coverage, Healthcare.gov and the majority of the state-run exchanges did not extend enrollment, other than to help people complete enrollments that were begun by midnight on January 31.

-The penalty for being uninsured doesn’t apply to people who have one short gap in coverage of less than three months (note that the penalty does apply if you’re uninsured for three months or longer), and everyone who enrolled by the end of open enrollment (or by the extensions mentioned above) had coverage in effect no later than March 1.
-As long as they maintain that coverage for the remainder of the year, they won’t face a penalty on their 2016 tax return.
+The penalty for being uninsured doesn’t apply to people who have one short gap in coverage of less than three months time (note that the penalty does apply if you’re uninsured for three months or longer).
+If you enroll in coverage by the end of January 2017, you’ll have coverage in place no later than March 1, 2017.
+As long as you maintain it for the remainder of the year, you won’t face a penalty for 2017.

-For people who remain uninsured, the penalty for not having coverage is significantly higher in 2016 than it was in 2014 and 2015 (there are several circumstances under which you can get an exemption from the penalty).
+For people who remain uninsured, the penalty for not having coverage grew significantly in 2016.
+It will remain at the 2016 rate going forward, but the flat-rate amount will be adjusted annually for inflation (there are several circumstances under which you can get an exemption from the penalty).

-Now that open enrollment has ended, you can only purchase coverage for 2016 if you experience a qualifying event.
-Also, in a change from the previous two years, HHS will be conducting audits in 2016 to ensure that special enrollment period regulations are being properly enforced, and that enrollees are providing proof of their qualifying events when they sign up.
+Once open enrollment ends, you’ll only be able to purchase coverage for 2017 if you experience a qualifying event.
+In 2016, HHS tightened up the rules regarding eligibility for special enrollment periods.
+They also began conducting audits to ensure that special enrollment period regulations were being properly enforced, and that enrollees were providing proof of their qualifying events when they sign up.

 Special rule for loss of coverage

-If you had a health plan that was terminated on December 31, or if your insurer exited the market at the end of 2015 (for example, this was the case for ten CO-OPs, everyone who had WINhealth in Wyoming, and Moda Health or Columbia United Providers in Washington), you were eligible for a special enrollment period, triggered by qualifying event – loss of coverage.
+If you have a health plan that’s being terminated on December 31, or if your insurer is exiting the market at the end of 2016, you will be eligible for a special enrollment period, as loss of coverage is a qualifying event.